Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Analysis of the Constrained Optimal Control Problem

 \section{Analysis of the Constrained Optimal Control Problem}

-To derive the constrained analytical solution of \eqref{eq:decentral_problem}, we follow the standard methodology used in optimal control problems with interior point state and/or control constraints \cite{Bryson:1963,bryson1975applied}.
+To derive the constrained analytical solution of \eqref{eq:decentral_problem}, we follow the standard methodology used in optimal control problems with interior point state and/or control constraints; see \cite{Bryson:1963,bryson1975applied}.
 Namely, we first start with the unconstrained arc and derive the solution using \eqref{eq:20}-\eqref{eq:22}.
-If the solution activates any of the state or control constraints, then the unconstrained arc is pieced together with the arc corresponding to the activated constraint, and we re-solve the problem with the two arcs pieced together at the junction point between the constrained and unconstrained arcs of the constrained solution \eqref{eq:decentral_problem}.
+If the solution violates any of the state or control constraints, then the unconstrained arc is pieced together with the arc corresponding to the activated constraint, and we re-solve the problem with the two arcs pieced together at the junction point between the constrained and unconstrained arcs of the constrained solution \eqref{eq:decentral_problem}.
 The two arcs yield a set of algebraic equations which are solved simultaneously using the boundary conditions of \eqref{eq:decentral_problem} and the interior conditions between the arcs.
-If the resulting solution, which includes the determination of the junction point from one arc to the next one, activates another constraint, then the last two arcs are pieced together with the arc corresponding to the new activated constraint, and we re-solve the problem with the three arcs pieced together.
+If the resulting solution, which includes the determination of the junction point from one arc to the next one, violates another constraint, then the last two arcs are pieced together with the arc corresponding to the new activated constraint, and we re-solve the problem with the three arcs pieced together.
 The three arcs will yield a new set of algebraic equations that need to be solved simultaneously using the boundary conditions of \eqref{eq:decentral_problem} and interior conditions between the arcs.
 The resulting solution includes the junction point from one arc to the next one.
 The process is repeated until the solution does not violate any other constraints.

 This process can be computationally intensive for the following reasons.
 First, the recursive solution process to resolve all possible combinations of constraint activation might lead to intensive computation that prohibits real-time implementation.
 Second, each of the aforementioned recursion needs to be solved numerically due to the presence of implicit functions.
 To address both issues, we introduce a condition-based framework for the optimal control problem in \eqref{eq:decentral_problem} which leads to a closed-form analytical solution without this recursive procedure.